webrium/webrium/README.md

 </div>

 ## About Webrium

-Webrium is a web application framework.
-We believe that development should be quick, simple and light
+Webrium is a web application framework that prioritizes quick development, simplicity, and lightness.
+It offers features like Routes for handling URL mappings,FoxDB for database operations, MVC architecture for organizing the code, and Blade for creating dynamic views

 ✔ Fast and Lightweight <br>
 ✔ MVC structure <br>